-A Master of Science degree in Criminal Justice from the University of North Texas improves your ability to take informed and thoughtful actions as an administrator, researcher, police officer, probation officer or caseworker in the criminal justice system.
+A Master of Science degree in Criminal Justice from the University of North Texas improves your ability to take informed and thoughtful actions as a scholar, administrator, researcher, police officer, probation officer or caseworker in the criminal justice system.

-Our exceptional curriculum provides you with an understanding of the nature and scope of the problems posed by crime and the operation and administration of the criminal justice system.
-Youíll examine these areas from theoretical, practical and empirical standpoints.
+This is accomplished through an exceptional curriculum that provides you an understanding of the nature and scope of problems posed by crime and the operation and administration of the criminal justice system.
+You'll examine these areas from theoretical, practical and empirical perspectives.

 University of North Texas

 Department of Criminal Justice

 All application materials for the campus-based program must be received by June 15 for fall admission or Oct.
 15 for spring admission.
 The online program's application materials must be received by Aug.
 1 for fall admission or Dec.
 1 for spring admission.
 New students aren't admitted for the summer semesters.

 Scott H. Belshaw , Associate Professor; Ph.D., Prairie View A&M University.
 Juvenile delinquency; criminal justice ethics; criminal law; sentencing; capital punishment; private security and investigations.

 Jessica Craig, Assistant Professor; Ph.D., University of Texas at Dallas.
 Criminological theory; life course and developmental criminology; white-collar crime; juvenile delinquency.

 Andrekus Dixon , Lecturer; M.S., University of North Texas.
 Capital punishment; criminal law; juvenile justice; victims rights; ethics; criminology.